 safe travel

-A Message from your Trusted Holiday Provider.
+A Message from Your Trusted Holiday Provider

 How to Check If a Holiday Company is Safe

 Having an ATOL or ABTA licence or being part of an industry bonding scheme doesn’t necessarily mean a travel company is financially secure.
-Both large and small operators can face bankruptcy, so it’s worth doing some basic checks before you book your holiday.
+Both large and small operators can face bankruptcy, so it’s worth doing some basic common sense checks before you book your holiday.

 Here are some simple ways to assess whether a travel company is trustworthy: